 Primary Drinking Water Standard (PDWS): MCLs and MRDLs for contaminants that affect health along with their monitoring and reporting requirements, and water treatment requirements.
 Treatment Technique (TT): A required process intended to reduce the level of a contaminant in drinking water.

-Regulatory Action Level (RAL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
+Regulatory Action Level (AL): The concentration of a contaminant which, if exceeded, triggers treatment or other requirements which a water system must follow.
 N/A: Not applicable.

-ND: Not detected at testing limit.
+ND: Not detected at testing limit. ppb: Parts per billion or micrograms per liter. pci/I: Picocuries per liter (a measure of radiation).